oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Date.md

 // Return "23 Jan 2020" and when App's Calendar is JALALI : "23 مهر ‌" 1392
 ```

-Use `Context?.dateFormatNormalWithTime(calendar)` to have a Date String  with `Simple Format + clock 12 Hrs`.
+Use `Context?.dateFormatNormalWithTime(calendar)` to have a Date String  with `Simple Format + Clock 12 Hrs`.
 See this example :

 ```kotlin
 dateFormatNormalWithTime(calendar)